-We cordially invite you to join us for our 2018 Party for a Cure, an L.A.-based gala held at the LUXE Sunset Boulevard Hotel on Friday, October 5, 2018.
-We are partnering with the National Pancreas Foundation to host a night of generosity and fun to help us achieve our goal of finding a cure.
-During this black-tie event, we will be honoring the patients and families dealing with pancreatic disease alongside the physicians and scientists whose work bring us closer to feasible treatments for these debilitating diseases.
+Please join us for Mission: Cure’s 2018 Party for a Cure, an L.A.-based gala held at the LUXE Sunset Boulevard Hotel on Friday, October 5, 2018.
+We are partnering with the National Pancreas Foundation to host a night of generosity and fun to help us achieve our goal of finding a cure for the children and adults suffering from pancreatitis.

 Mission: Cure believes that new innovations in medical research are key to achieving our goal of curing chronic pancreatitis.
 For this reason, we strive to leverage and support advances in genomics and precision medicine and aim to collaborate with forward-thinking and mission-driven organizations.
 Today, we are excited to announce our partnership with Perlara, a rare disease drug discovery platform company working with highly motivated families, foundations and drug developers.
 Together, we have formed a n=1 drug discovery PerlQuest pact with the goal of discovering promising compounds for rapid testing in patient-matched organoid models of pancreatitis to get treatments to patients faster.